 - Seed and finely chop yellow chili pepper.
 Finely chop the onion and bell pepper.
 Add them to the bowl as well.

-- In another smaller bowl, squeeze your lime juice, add the honey (or maple syrup), the vinegar, salt and pepper.
+- In another smaller bowl, squeeze your lime juice, and add the honey (or maple syrup), vinegar, salt, and pepper.
 Mix everything well to form a dressing.